entigolabs/infralib-lab/quickstart/1/readme.txt

 To dig deeper into Infralib and Infralib Agent continue to "Bootrstap". <https://infralib-quickstart.dev.entigo.dev/2>

-The weak can give up and go to "Delete created resources". <https://infralib-quickstart.dev.entigo.dev/4>
+Or go to "Cleanup / Uninstall". <https://infralib-quickstart.dev.entigo.dev/4>